- How do I know if a property is still available?

-Residents are responsible for maintaining furnace filters and fresh smoke/CO detector batteries at all times.
+Residents are responsible for maintaining fresh smoke/CO detector batteries at all times.
 Light bulbs that are easily accessible also need to be maintained by the residents.
 In certain situations, yard maintenance may be required.
 Please refer to your individual residential lease.

 Not without owners approval.
 If you want to do some planting please let us know ahead of time and we will work to get approval for you.

 No, you should not make your own repairs and you should never deduct any amount from your rent, ever.
 Some minor repairs/troubleshooting should be done by the tenant, such as flipping a breaker or unclogging a toilet.
 But for the most part, tenants should not take the risk or liability in attempting their own repairs.
 For a list of repairs and troubleshooting that are approved, please visit our Maintenance FAQs.
 Since most repairs do require a professional who is licensed, bonded, and insured, please use our on-line maintenance request form to submit your maintenance needs.

 Yes.
 You’ll enjoy the same benefits as the owner of the property would.

 The property owner pays the Home Owner’s Association dues.
 However, it is very common for the Home Owner’s Association to send statements and other important notices to the rental address.
 If you receive such notices, please forward them to our office immediately.